 NOTE: Guidance regarding the creation of the art for the student's portfolio, as well as organizing the production and submission to various colleges, is available in this class.
-Students wishing to create a portfolio for college acceptance or scholarship, who have not followed the recommended path of study in art, should seek the advice of an art faculty member, regarding the possibility of inclusion in this class and ultimately gain the recommendation of chair of the art department.
+Students wishing to create a portfolio for college acceptance or scholarship, who have not followed the recommended path of study in art, should seek the advice of an art faculty member, regarding the possibility of inclusion in this class class affords the student the possibility of earning college credit and/or advanced placement in college courses.
+The student is required to submit a strong portfolio of work for evaluation near the end of the school year.
+Portfolios are reviewed by college, university, and secondary school instructors, chosen by the College Board, using rigorous national standards for performance in the visual arts.
+Students will be expectations for the semester.